 - Game Demo (2:31)

 Wind Waker received universally high reviews, and was nominated for and won many Game of the Year awards.
 Critics praised the cel-shaded graphics and dungeon design.
-Critics' main problems with the game included its easy difficulty and the heavy emphasis on exploration.
+Critics' main problems with the game included its easy difficulty, the now infamous Triforce hunt and the heavy emphasis on exploration.

 Today, Wind Waker is considered to be one of the best adventure games ever made.